vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 ### The Unit Tests

-The test that follows will demonstrate minimun instrumentation from the client side.
+The test that follows will demonstrate minimum instrumentation from the client side.
 Because this requester is not instrumented, the application will generate a single span originating only at the server.

 ManualSpanTests.kt:
 ```kotlin